mrc-ide/pyorderly/README.md

 The outpack query parser is implemented in Rust as part of the [outpack_server](https://github.com/mrc-ide/outpack_server) repository.
-When developing new features in the query parser, they can be tested out in your development environment of `pyorderly` by installing the parser from your local
+When developing new features in the query parser, they can be tested out in your development environment of `pyorderly` by passing the `--with` flag to `uv`:
-checkout:

 ```
-hatch run pip install /path/to/outpack_server
+uv run --with /path/to/outpack_server ...
 ```

 ## Releasing

-- Increment the version number using [the `hatch version` command](https://hatch.pypa.io/latest/version/#updating).
+- Increment the version number using [the `uv version` command](https://docs.astral.sh/uv/guides/package/#updating-your-version).
 - Commit the changes and create a PR.
 - Get the PR approved and merged to main.
 - Create a [GitHub release](https://github.com/mrc-ide/pyorderly/releases/new):
-  - Set the tag name as `vX.Y.Z`, matching the version reported by hatch.
+  - Set the tag name as `vX.Y.Z`, matching the version reported by uv.
   - Write some release notes (possibly using the `Generate release notes` button).
   - Publish the release!
 - Sit back and relax while the release gets built and published.